AI & Data Solutions

 - Business framing, success metrics

-- Early validation
+- Early validation with real stakeholders

-Risk 2 — Data Quality Undermines AI Outputs
+Data Quality Undermines AI Outputs

 Inconsistent or misleading predictions